 The 2.8 liter engine had hemispherical combustion chambers, which allowed for a cross-flow head (intake valve on one side, exhaust on the other), and a central spark plug location; the design was similar to the monster Chrysler Hemi engines that had been discontinued a decade earlier.

 An otherwise standard V6 design, the 5M-GE had two valves per cylinder (in keeping with the hemispherical-head design), activated by dual overhead cams, driven by a belt drive.
 The engine was only used in the Supra and Cressida.

-In 1982, when the 5M-GE was introduced, Toyota was the world's largest maker of DOHC engines.
+In 1982, when the 5M-GE was introduced, Toyota was the world's largest maker of DOHC engines (their R-series four-cylinders had also been adapted to have twin cams).
 They put the camshafts in the 5M-GE on either side of the engine, directly over the valve system, reducing weight and allowing higher revving and quicker response.
-The gain in power over the 1981 engines was 25%, a hefty amount.
+The gain in power over the 1981 engines was a hefty 25%.
 Engine noise was reduced by using timing belts instead of chains.

 The electronic fuel injection monitored air intake volume, throttle position, collant temperature, air temperature, exhaust oxygen density, injection timing, engine rpm, and engine cranking.
 Multiple fuel injectors were used to atomize gasoline just before the valve openings; the system was derived from the Bosch L Jetronic system (a descendent of the original Bendix design), but using airflow metering.

 As with most engines of the time, electronic ignition eliminated points and condensors, but the 1982 cars had a vacuum-advance distributor.
 The 1983 cars controlled timing advance electronically, boosting U.S. horsepower ratings to 150 (the company also switched from round to D-shaped intake runners, altered the computer, control, refined the exhaust system, and boosted the compression ratio).